NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Undertaker.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in the Medicine skill and a Lore skill specializing in one local type of undead.
-You gain the [[Feats/Forensic Acumen|Forensic Acumen]] skill feat.
+You gain the [[Forensic Acumen|Forensic Acumen]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*